n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/GoogleDrive/README.md

 ### How do I list all files/folders within a folder?

-Enable **Use Query String** and fill the **Query String** field with `'FOLDER_ID' in parents`.
-Where `FOLDER_ID` is the ID after `https://drive.google.com/drive/u/0/folders/`.
+To list all the files and folders within a folder, follow the steps mentioned below.

+1. Toggle ***Use Query String*** to `true`.
+2. Copy the string of characters located after `https://drive.google.com/drive/u/0/folders/`.
+This string is the folder ID.
+3. Enter `'FOLDER_ID' in parents` in the ***Query String*** field.
+Replace `FOLDER_ID` with the folder ID you copied in the previous step.

 There are several additional options available to fine grain the listed results.
-More information at [Search for files and folders: Querystring](https://developers.google.com/drive/api/v3/search-files#query_string_examples).
+Refer to [Search for files and folders: Querystring](https://developers.google.com/drive/api/v3/search-files#query_string_examples) for more information.